-Ad-hoc, subject-based activities involving employers, colleges and universities during timetabled lessons, with the aim of embedding information, advice and guidance within the curriculum organised according to the needs to particular cohorts of students.
+- Access to information, advice and guidance from the Careers Advisor, colleges and universities at events held in school such as year-group parents' evenings and options evenings.
+The Career Advisor attends parent evenings coinciding with key decision making times such as options choices in year 8 and in year 11 when applying to post 16 providers. - Ad-hoc, subject-based activities involving employers, colleges and universities during timetabled lessons, with the aim of embedding information, advice and guidance within the curriculum organised according to the needs of particular cohorts of students.